'It's devastation in there': Fire destroys beloved Manotick bakery | CBC News

 Hopes to rebuild

-Fortunately, not all was lost: Palframan was able to save his recipe book and all of their cookie cutters.
+Fortunately, not all was lost: Palframan was able to save his recipe book and cookie cutters.

 He said he hopes to get started on the rebuild soon.
 The community has already begun pitching in, with an online fundraiser having already raised more than $16,000 as of Sunday afternoon.